mccrimmonmd/utils/flow notes.md

     // src=>: =>in, =>out: =>in, crt=>=>, crt=>in=>, crt=>=>out
     src.>out: dst.>in, // % about as easy as :>, looks very weird to someone used to traditional operators, possible ambiguity with comparison

-    all=>wires: useInternal=>addresses, // circuits are only in control of wires inside themselves, not to other circuits
-    42: giveMeLiterals=>number, // "primitive" literals are circuits (all singletons, theoretically) that output themselves and have no inupts...
+    all=>wires::useInternal=>addresses, // circuits are only in control of wires inside themselves, not to other circuits 42::number=>giveMeLiterals, // "primitive" literals are circuits (all singletons, theoretically) that output themselves and have no inupts...
-    { chips: { ... }, wires: { ... } }: giveMeLiterals=>anonymousCircuit // although non-primitives can also output themselves!
+    { chips: { ... }, wires: { ... } } :: anonymousCircuit=>giveMeLiterals // although non-primitives can also output themselves!
     "Here is a string literal.": giveMeLiterals=>string,
     true: giveMeLiterals=>isBoolean,
     null: giveMeLiterals=>nuthinHere, // null (also written '{}') is a primitive representing the empty circuit: it has no endpoints, so  it can only output itself
-    // (null is the default for all unused endpoints, so its only use in wires is for overriding another source/destination) giveMeLiterals=>ignored: {}, // normally, using a circuit instead of an endpoint as a destination is an error, but null is an exception (it ignores all input)
-    this: someHigherOrderCircuit=>fancyIGuess // the special address 'this' is used to send the circuit itself to an endpoint... this=>endpointName: this=>endpointName, // as well as to define (and reference) the circuit's own endpoints =>ownInpointName: =>ownOutpointName, // it can be omitted... singleOutputCircuit=>: singleInputCircuit=>, // and so can the endpoints of circuits with only one input/output...
+    // (null is the default for all unused endpoints, so its only use in wires is for overriding another source/destination) giveMeLiterals=>ignored: {}, // normally, using a circuit instead of an endpoint as a destination is an error, but null is an exception (it ignores all input) this:: inputTo=>someHigherOrderCircuit// the special address 'this' is used to send the circuit itself to an endpoint... this=>endpointName::endpointName=>this, // as well as to define (and reference) the circuit's own endpoints =>ownInpointName::ownOutpointName=>, // it can be omitted...
-    wholeEntireCircuit: [circuit=>?]maybeCircuitMaybeEndpoint[=>endpoint?], // but the separator is not optional (as a source, it takes the entire circuit as input; as a destination, it may be ambiguous) this=>isNotRecursion: this=>isAlwaysIdentity, // there is no way for circuits to recurse on themselves directly (that would equal defining wires outside the circuit) thisIsRecursion=>output: thisIsRecursion=>input, // recursion of a child circuit is allowed, of course... recursiveCircuit=>output=>input, // and even has its own shorthand syntax... simpleRecursiveCircuit=>=>input, // which can be even shorter if the circuit only has one output... otherSimpleRecursion=>output=>, // or input...
+    singleOutputCircuit=>::=>singleInputCircuit, // and so can the endpoints of circuits with only one input/output... wholeEntireCircuit::[endpoint=>?]maybeCircuitMaybeEndpoint[=>circuit?], // but the separator is not optional (as a source, it takes the entire circuit as input; as a destination, it may be ambiguous) this=>isNotRecursion::itsJustIdentity=>this, // there is no way for circuits to recurse on themselves directly (that would mean defining wires outside the circuit) thisIsRecursion=>output::input=>thisIsRecursion, // recursion of a child circuit is allowed, of course... input=>recursiveCircuit=>output, // and even has its own shorthand syntax... input=>simpleRecursiveCircuit=>, // which can be even shorter if the circuit only has one output...
+    =>otherSimpleRecursion=>output, // or input...
-    simplestRecursiveCircuit=>=>, // or both
+    =>simplestRecursiveCircuit=>, // or both
-    this=>: receiver=> ( // shorthand for defining multiple wires between the same two components...
+    sender=>::=>receiver ( // shorthand for defining multiple wires between the same two components...
       a: x,
       b: y,
       c: z
     ),
-    this=>someData: ( // sending the same output to multiple different circuits... receiver=>catch,
+    sender=>someData:: ( // sending the same output to multiple different circuits... catch=>receiver,
-      kyooBee=>pass,
-      lineFronter=>fumble
+      pass=>kyooBee,
+      fumble=>lineFronter
     ),
-    this=>someData: receiver ( // multiple inputs on the same circuit... catch,
+    sender=>someData::=>receiver ( // multiple inputs on the same circuit...
+      catch,
       pass,
       fumble
     ),
     ( // and so forth...
-      this=>someData,
-      some=>otherData
-    ): yoDude=>checkThis,
+      sender=>someData,
+      otherSender=>otherData
+    ) ::yoDude=>checkThis,
-    this=> ( // and so on.
+    sender=> ( // and so on.
       someData,
       otherData
-    ): yoDude=>thisIsWicked,
+    ) ::yoDude=>thisIsWicked,
     ...
   },
 },